AI Workshop: learn to build apps with AI →

 Conditional data loading

-Sometimes you want to do the request only if you have some data first.
+Sometimes you want to make the request only if you have some data first.

 For example, you might need to check if the user is logged in before sending a request to a /api/user endpoint: